hood-network/patchcord/docs/admin_api.md

 | --: | :-- | :-- |
 | guilds | List[Guild] | the guilds found
 | total_results | integer | the total number of guilds found

+## POST `/guilds`

+Create a guild.
+Returns a guild object.

+Takes the same fields as the user equivalent with the addition of `features` and `id`.

 ### GET `/guilds/<guild_id>`